Pediatric Neurology (JHH)

 Approximately a month in advance, residents will be asked to complete onboarding paperwork (you will receive an email from Andrea with all of the requirements).
 It is extremely important that this is done in a timely fashion as failure to meet JHH deadlines will result in an inability to enroll in the rotation and require a delay in graduation as pediatrics is a required ACGME rotation.

 On the first day of the rotation, you will need to enroll at the Registrar’s office and obtain an ID badge.
-You may sign up for a monthly parking pass as well (~$120) which the program will reimburse.
+You may sign up for either a monthly parking pass (~$120) or a book of parking stamps (10 for $70) which the program will reimburse.
 There will be an email sent out in advance with all of the directions and instructions for all of these steps.
 This is a lengthy process so expect that you will not be able to attend morning clinic if you have one scheduled.

 You will be provided a clinic schedule by the pediatric neurology chief resident once the onboarding paperwork is completed.
 Typically, you will be scheduled with a different attending each day.
 You will be expected to see patients and present to an attending as we do in our Frenkil Clinic.
 Some attendings will have you write notes in Epic.